alex-strobel/DPP-LabManual/GitHub-and-renv.md

 On Mac, the recommended way is as follows:

-1. Install [Homebrew](https://brew.sh/index_de) as a general purpose tool to manage missing packages on macOS (this step may take some time, so get yourself another coffee)
+1. Install [Homebrew](https://brew.sh/index_de) as a general purpose tool to manage missing packages on macOS (this step may take some time)
 2. Install Git from the terminal via the command `brew install git` (this step is quite fast)
 3. To check whether it worked, type `git version` into your terminal, it should return some meaningful info.
-If not, well, then I do not know what to do ...
+If not, well, then I do not know ...

 Whether on a Windows machine or a Mac, then sign up to GitHub via